oracle/graal/docs/tools/insight/Insight-Tracing.md

 });
 ```

-This instrument needs a little help from the main server script.
-Let the `server.js` obtain
+This instrument needs help from the main server script.
-the `jaeger-client` module and *pass it* to the agent via the `jaegerAvailable`
+Let the `server.js` obtain the `jaeger-client` module and pass it to the agent via the `jaegerAvailable` function.
-function.
 Then it creates a typical HTTP server.
 The content of `server.js` is:

 ```js
 function jaegerAvailable(jaeger) {